sablier-labs/flow/PRECISION.md

 - 1 year: ~0.000000000414 seconds

-Besides the delay problem, other issue for `rps` in token decimals would be, for tokens with a very high price to USD (and ofc. if it has 6 decimals), the sender wouldn't be able to pay a resonable amount.
+Besides the delay problem, other issue for `rps` in token decimals would be, for tokens with a very high price to USD (and ofc. if it has 6 decimals), the sender wouldn't be able to pay a reasonable amount.
 Let's say WBTC with 6 decimals, the minimum value that `rps` could hold is `0.000001e6` which leads to `0.0864WBTC = 5184$` per day (price taken at 60000$ for one BTC).
 Which is a lot of money.

 For the reasons above, we can fairly say, that using 18-decimals format for `rps` is the correct choice.

 However, this made us realize that the process of scaling and descaling of `rps`, can also lead to precision issues.
-A more nuanced one, as it requires an `rps` smaller than than `mvt = 0.000001e6` - miminimum value transferable , which **wouldn't have been possible** if we were to keep the `rps` in token's decimals.
+A more nuanced one, as it requires an `rps` smaller than than `mvt = 0.000001e6` - minimum value transferable , which **wouldn't have been possible** if we were to keep the `rps` in token's decimals.

 ### About scaling